abdul-rasool/EDS-Effective-DNA-Storage-System/README.md

 # License

-BO-DNA is licensed under the GNU General Public License; for more information, read the LICENSE file or refer to:
+EDS is licensed under the GNU General Public License; for more information, read the LICENSE file or refer to:

 http://www.gnu.org/licenses/

 # Citation

-A related paper is under review.
+A related paper is submitted to the SCI journal.